magic-kiri/Personal-Blockchain-Backend/README.md

 ## Launch:
 1) Run `monogo.exe` file from `MongoDB\Server\4.4\bin\`
 2) Go to the project directory and run it using `node app.js`
+3) For better usage, you can use a frontend app [Personal Blockchain Frontend](https://github.com/arBishal/Personal-Blockchain-Frontend)

 ## Mechanism